-If you want to create an activity tracking application like iPhone Health or Google Fit, you probably know that they use data science to detect people’s motions throughout the day.
+If you want to create an activity tracking application like iPhone Health or Google Fit, you probably know that they use data science software development to detect people’s motions throughout the day.
 Creating a brand-new app equals developing algorithms from scratch, and this is a stage where many businesses struggle.

 Therefore, we’ve decided to share our experience of launching HorseAnalytics, an application that uses data science algorithms to recognize and evaluate the activity of horses.